The non-dischargeable debts, and How to Discharge Some of Them

 Criminal Acts and Intentional Injuries

 Criminal acts and intentional injuries are non dischargeable in bankruptcy.
-However, if injured parties fail to file an adversary proceeding and object to the discharge it is often discharged in bankruptcy anyway.
+However, if an injured person fails to file an adversary proceeding and object to the discharge it is often discharged in bankruptcy anyway.
 Bankruptcy won’t stop criminal courts from ordering criminal restitution.
 Bankruptcy is only a defense in Civil Court.

 Drunken Driving Accidents.